rickmode/ocsf-schema-compiler/README.md

 python -m pip install -e .
 ```

 To ensure the project can be built for distribution, the `build-check` target in the [`Makefile`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/Makefile) can be used.
 This project is built with [Flit](https://flit.pypa.io/), a modern minimal build and publishing tool.
 It can be run locally to ensure the project remains buildable.
-This target runs `flit build` and `flit install` to build the package and install it locally, then runs `ocsf-schema-compiler -h` to make sure it works.
+This target runs `flit build` and `flit install` to build the package and install it locally, and then runs `ocsf-schema-compiler -h` to verify it works.
 ```shell
 # Create virtual environment if it doesn't already exist
 python3 -m venv .venv